-Although life in Helsinki might not be the cheapest, as student you are entitled to a lot of benefits, discounts and services that will make your life easier.
+Although life in Helsinki might not be the cheapest, the students are entitled to a lot of benefits, discounts and services that will make your life easier.
 For example, you have access to affordable student housing, free basic health care services and student-priced meals as well as sports facilities.
 In addition, you also get numerous discounts, for example on public transport fees across the country or on tickets to cultural events or attractions.

 Read more about all the benefits that you enjoy as a student at the University of Helsinki.

 Helsinki, the capital of Finland and one of the most liveable cities in the world, is a safe, modern and compact.
 Everything is right at your doorstep: The cool urban culture and events, the beautiful green areas and wild nature with hiking trails and the sea with around 330 islands.
 The public transport system has been named the second best among European cities and the great bike share system consists of more than 2 500 bikes.
 With several higher education institutions in the area and 60 000 university students, it is a vibrant student city catering to all your needs.